ontop/ontop-website/dev/internals/guice.md

 # Guice Conventions

-Each module contains a folder `src/main/java/` and a module `it.unibz.inf.ontop.injection/filename.properties` (e.g., `mapping-default`).
+Each module contains a folder `src/main/java/` and a module `it.unibz.inf.ontop.injection/filename.properties` (e.g., `mapping-default.properties`).

 The file specifies to which implementation each interface needs to be instantiated.
 For instance, `mapping-default.properties` contains the following lines